 Islands of Adventure is home to Seuss Landing, The Wizarding World of Harry Potter: Hogsmeade, Marvel Super Hero Island, and Jurassic Park.
 There are more thrill rides at Islands of Adventure like the Hulk, Harry Potter and the Forbidden Journey, and King Kong.

-There are also a few wet rides like Jurassic Park, Dudley Do-Right’s Ripsaw Falls, and Popeye + Bluto’s Bilge Rat Barges.
+There are also a few water rides like Jurassic Park, Dudley Do-Right’s Ripsaw Falls, and Popeye + Bluto’s Bilge Rat Barges.
 You will get soaked on these attractions.
 We usually wear a poncho when we ride.
 I purchase them at the dollar store before we leave home.
+Read about the best water rides at Universal Orlando!

 Universal Parks Tip: The Wizarding World of Harry Potter has two locations.
 One at Universal Studios and one at Islands of Adventure.
 If you purchase a park-to-park ticket you can ride the Hogwarts Express(Train), that transports guests between parks.
 You must have a park-to-park ticket to ride this.
 If you choose to go with a 1 Park/1 Day pass you can still enjoy the Wizarding Worlds, but you will not have access to ride the Hogwarts express.